Accessory and Portable Buildings

 Questions being considered include:

-- Should portable buildings taller than 8 feet be allowed in the setback?
+- Should portable buildings taller than 8 feet and up to 350 square feet in size be allowed 5 feet from your property line?

 - What should be the allowable size of portable / accessory buildings?